msdkhani/PyWaveClus/README.md

 # PyWaveClus: Python Spike Detection and Clustering

 PyWaveClus is a Python package for spike detection, feature extraction, and clustering in neuroscience data.
-It utilizes the SPC (Super Paramagnetic Clustering) algorithm from the [SPC repository](https://github.com/ferchaure/SPC) for clustering.
+It is the python version of WaveClus3 [WaveClus3 Repository](https://github.com/csn-le/wave_clus) It utilizes the SPC (Super Paramagnetic Clustering) algorithm from the [SPC repository](https://github.com/ferchaure/SPC) for clustering.
 The package is designed to work with the SpikeInterface library from [SpikeInterface repository](https://github.com/SpikeInterface/spikeinterface), which provides a unified interface to various spike sorting tools and recording formats.

 ## Overview